datagrok-ai/public/help/develop/ui.md

  ## Blocks

  ## Splitters
  Splitters - help to build the layout that contains several content areas.
-The content that is added to the splitter contains the [box container](#boxes) which shrinks the content to a certain size.
+Each splitter contains the [box container](#boxes) which shrinks the content to a certain size.

  The splitters can specify by the horizontal or vertical orientation.
 In order to split vertically and horizontally at the same time, splitters need to be nested.